 Nov.
 18, 2020: Restaurants and bars close again for indoor dining.
 Takeout service and outdoor dining allowed with limitations — no more than five people per table and adhering to current guidelines on outdoor dining capacity.

 Feb.
-14, 2021: All western Washington counties move to Phase 2 and allowed to operate at 25% indoors with open-air dining options in effect.
-Tables at 6-foot distances, face masks, social distancing, maximum six people per table and two households per table (for example, at a wedding reception), alcohol service ends at 11 p.m.
+13, 2021: All but western Washington counties move to Phase 2 and allowed to operate at 25% indoors.
+Tables must still be kept at 6-foot distances, maximum six people per table and two households per table.
+Alcohol service ends at 11 p.m.
+The counties that were held back at phase 1 were: Kittitas, Yakima, Benton, Franklin, Walla Walla and Columbia counties.

 March 22, 2021: All counties move to Phase 3 of the latest reopening plan.
 Indoor dining to increase from 25% to 50% capacity.
 In addition, table size limits increase from six to 10 people maximum (with no same household rule).
 Sales of alcohol extended from 11 p.m. to midnight.